How To Price Products in 4 Steps (+ Profit Calculators)

 Use the calculator below to determine your gross profit margin.

-You can also calculate your gross profit margin by hand using the formula below.
+If you would rather calculate your gross profit margin by hand, you can use the formula below.

 Gross Profit Margin = (price – COGS)/price